mesnitu/EasyPopulate-4.0/README.md

 This will bring the fields configuration section, where you can make your changes.

 By default, **all fields names are enable, no reports, no default names are set**.
-If no customized layout is created, this is the export configuration.
-If this configuration suits your needs, you may disable this configuration table and simply use the Bookx default export link.
+If no custom layout is created, this is the export configuration If this configuration suits your needs, you may disable this configuration table and simply use the Bookx default export link.

 If not, you can create customized export layouts, selecting bellow which fields you need for your csv file.

-**Only the selected fields and default names** are going to be exported / imported, so it might reduce the amount of database query in the process improving the performance by removing unnecessary fields, besides it will present a more clean file only with fields that you've chosen.
+**Only the selected fields and default names** are going to be exported / imported, so it might reduce the amount of database queries in the process, improving the performance by removing unnecessary fields, besides it will present a more clean file only with fields that you've chosen.

 > ie: You can have a customized full fields export file for one reason, and some minimize customize fields for just consultation.

-There are no limit to the number of customized layouts, a layout name is required , It will save as *layout_your_name*.
+There are no limit to the number of customized layouts, a layout name is required, It will save as *layout_your_name*.
 You can delete the customized layouts.
 If you delete them all, the default configuration is reloaded again.